loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 # How to transfer data from LoyJoy to ProCampaign

-In this article you'll learn how to transfer the following data from LoyJoy to ProCampaign:

-  - Newsletter subscribers
-  - Reminder email subscribers
-  - Giveaway (raffle) participations
-  - Advent calendar winners
-  - Postal addresses
-  - PIN emails

 ## 1. What this solution will do for you

-In this article we explain how to transfer a custom data field from LoyJoy to ProCampaign.
+In this article we explain how to generally transfer a custom data field from LoyJoy to ProCampaign.
 For this example we use the field "favorite color".

 ## 2. What you need for the data transfer